Mayo Clinic heart transplant surgeons have performed hundreds of procedures since the heart transplant program began in 1988.

 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-A total of 50 heart transplants were performed at Mayo Clinic in Arizona in 2016.
-More than 276 heart transplants have been completed since the program began in 2005.
+A total of 42 heart transplants were performed at Mayo Clinic in Arizona in 2019.
+About 370 heart transplants have been completed since the program began in 2005.

-A total of 23 heart transplants were performed at Mayo Clinic in Florida in 2016.
-More than 300 heart transplants and eight heart-lung transplants have been completed since the program began in 2001.
+A total of 27 heart transplants were performed at Mayo Clinic in Florida in 2019.
+More than 350 heart transplants and nine heart-lung transplants have been completed since the program began in 2001.
 Mayo surgeons have performed combined transplants, such as heart-kidney and heart-lung-liver transplants.

 Each of the links below connects to an external site, the Scientific Registry of Transplant Recipients, which provides many metrics gathered from transplant programs across the United States.